Gaperon (latest)

 Before starting this part you will need to configure push notifications inside your application.
 You can refer to the following resources if needed:

 You will also need to ensure that the push notifications are setup in your iAdvize project.
-The process is described in the SDK Knowledge Base.
+The process is described in the Mobile SDK Knowledge Base.

 1️⃣ Registering the device token